emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 | 3.5oz Milk Chocolate | 200 | 47,837 | 45,426 | 0.94 |
 | 3.5oz Dark Chocolate | 200 | 27,318 | 15,837 | 0.57 |

-TODO: Talk about interarrival times

-Let $$p$$ be probability of placing an order on any given day which is calculated by dividing the number of orders last year by the number of working days (see the following table).

 Milk chocolate is a high volume product that gets ordered every week and the mean order size is 47,837.
 Similarly, dark chocolate is ordered every week with an order size of 27,318.